Factoria-F5-madrid/proyecto5-problema-regresion-grupo1/README.md

 ## Project Structure

 -   `.devcontainer/`: Contains configuration for the development container, ensuring a consistent development environment.
 -   `backend/`: The FastAPI application that serves the machine learning model.
+See `backend/README.md` for more details.
 -   `frontend/`: The user interface for interacting with the prediction API.
+See `frontend/README.md` for more details.

 ## Getting Started